Sponsor Licence (Formerly Tier 2 Sponsor Licence)

 To apply for a sponsor licence a company is required to submit an application form online together with the required supporting documents as evidence of its trading presence in the UK.
 Additional information has to be provided also.

-We can both make this application for you and review you system and processes pre application to identify any compliance issues and put in place an action plan to rectify them.
+Our solicitors can both make this application for you and review your system and processes pre application to identify any compliance issues and put in place an action plan to rectify them.
 We can help you identify all the documents you require to make the application.

 There are several types of sponsor licence and each type of licence will require different supporting documents to be submitted.
 Our team can advise on the type you need to apply for and provide a checklist for you to make the application or for you to supply to us to make the application on your behalf.